-- 1. Scan the QR code with your smartphone, or visit the App or Google Play stores.
-2. Search for and select the blue LiveSafe, Inc. shield and download the app to your mobile device. - 3.
-Select Arizona State University. - Lichoose your organization based on your location.
-Use ASU AZ Fac/Stu/Staff or ASU DC Fac/Stu/Staff.
+- Scan the OR code with your smartphone, or visit the App or Google Play stores.
+Search for and select the blue LiveSafe, Inc. shield and download the app to your mobile der 3.
+Select Arizona State University - 5.ASU parents and visitors choose ASU AZ Visitor or ASU DC Visitor.